Abkhazia: Recognition

-Abkhazia has been recognised as an independent state only by 5 states: Russia, Venezuela, Nicaragua, Nauru, and Syria.
+Abkhazia has been recognised as an independent state by only four states: Russia, Venezuela, Nicaragua, and Syria.
 Georgia and other countries consider Abkhazia as Georgia's sovereign territory.
-Russia was the first country to recognise Abkhazia, which it did after the 2008 Russo-Georgian War.
-After the Russian recognition, Nicaragua, Venezuela, Nauru, Vanuatu and Tuvalu soon followed suit and recognised Abkhazia and South Ossetia as independent states.
-However, in 2013 and 2014, Vanuatu and Tuvalu have scrapped their recognition.
-Russia invested a significant money in diplomatic strategy to promote recognition of Abkhazia and South Ossetia and display its soft power.
-However, Russia seems to have stopped investing in the recognition project after 2014.
-One of the possible reasons might be worsening of the financial situation in Russia following the Russo-Ukrainian War and international sanctions on Russia.
-Abkhazia started its own campaign to strengthen the relations with the foreign countries and present itself as an independent actor.
-Abkhaz officials visited a number of countries, including China, Italy, Turkey and Israel.
-They also met with the officials from South Africa, Jordan and El Salvador, and sent diplomatic notes to other countries, such as Egypt, France, Guatemala and Sri Lanka.
+Russia was the first country to officially recognise Abkhazia, which it did after the 2008 Russo-Georgian War.
+After the Russian recognition, Nicaragua, Venezuela, Nauru, Vanuatu, and Tuvalu soon followed suit and recognised Abkhazia and South Ossetia as independent states.
+However, in 2013 and 2014, Vanuatu and Tuvalu scrapped their recognition.
+Nauru withdrew their recognition in 2026.
+Russia invested a significant amount of money in a diplomatic strategy to promote the recognition of Abkhazia and South Ossetia and display its soft power.
+However, Russia appeared to have stopped investing in the recognition project after 2014.
+One possible reason could be the worsening of Russia's financial situation following the start of the Russo-Ukrainian war in 2014 and the subsequent imposition of international sanctions on Russia.
+Consequently, Abkhazia launched its own campaign to strengthen its diplomatic relations with foreign countries and present itself as an independent actor.
+As a part of these efforts, Abkhaz officials paid official visits to numerous countries, including China, Italy, Turkey, and Israel.
+Additionally, they held high-level meetings with political representatives from South Africa, Jordan, and El Salvador, and sent diplomatic notes to different countries, including Egypt, France, Guatemala, and Sri Lanka.
 This campaign reached its peak in 2017, but subsequently decreased and largely halted with the beginning of the COVID-19 pandemic.
-It was largely unsuccessful and ended in failure as Syria remains the only country which has recognised Abkhazia and South Ossetia since 2009.
+It was largely unsuccessful and ended in failure as Syria remains the only country that has recognised Abkhazia and South Ossetia since 2009.

 The following is a list of political entities that formally recognise Abkhazia: